ChrisVifzack/ChrisVifzack.github.io/_posts/2023-03-13-stream-polls.md

 A tool to create polls which can be used as overlay in a twitch stream.

-I mostly wanted to experiment with UI in Godot and learn how to add Twitch Chat integration.
+I was experimenting with UI in [Godot](https://godotengine.org/) and wanted to learn how to add Twitch Chat integration.
 It worked well, so I decided to publish the project on Steam.

 <iframe src="https://store.steampowered.com/widget/2274070/" frameborder="0" width="646" height="190"></iframe>